Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 When is the best time to enroll in Medicare?

-Your open enrollment window for Medicare Part A and Part B is seven months long, and includes the month you turn 65 as well as the three months prior to that month, and the three months after.
+Your open enrollment window for Medicare Part A and Part B is seven months long.
+It includes the month you turn 65 as well as the three months before that month and the three months after.
 EXAMPLE: If your birthday is April 22, your open enrollment window runs from the beginning of January to the end of July.

 If you enroll during the three-month window before the month you turn 65, your coverage will take effect on the first of the month that you turn 65.
 So for the example above, if you enroll during January, February, or March, Medicare coverage will be effective on April 1.

-Note that if your birthday is the first of the month, your coverage takes effect the first of the month before your birthday, as long as you enrolled prior to that.
+Note that if your birthday is the first of the month, your coverage takes effect the first of the month before your birthday, as long as you enrolled before that.
 And your seven-month enrollment window will start one month earlier.
-So a person with a July 1 birthday will have an enrollment window that runs from March through September, and coverage will be effective June 1 as long as they enroll sometime in March, April, or May.
-But a person with a July 2 birthday will have an enrollment window that runs from April through October, with the earliest possible effective date of July 1.
+So a person with a July 1 birthday will have an enrollment window from March through September, and coverage will be effective June 1 as long as they enroll sometime in March, April, or May.
+But a person with a July 2 birthday will have an enrollment window from April through October, with the earliest possible effective date of July 1.

 When is a person automatically enrolled in Medicare?